datalek/silhouette-rest-seed/README.md

 * Dependency Injection with Cake Pattern
 * Publishing Events
 * Avatar service
+* Mail service

 ## Documentation

-Consulate the [Silhouette documentation](http://docs.silhouette.mohiva.com/) for more information.
+Consultate the [Silhouette documentation](http://docs.silhouette.mohiva.com/) for more information.
 If you need help with the integration of Silhouette into your project, don't hesitate and ask questions in our [mailing list](https://groups.google.com/forum/#!forum/play-silhouette) or on [Stack Overflow](http://stackoverflow.com/questions/tagged/playframework).

 ## Next Features

-* Mail service
 * Link logged user with one or more social profile (already done, but not tested yet!)
 * Custom avatar service